-The Vice-Chancellor, or in his absence, the Deputy Vice-Chancellor or a Pro-Vice-Chancellor.
+The Vice-Chancellor, or in her absence, the Deputy Vice-Chancellor and Provost or an academic member of the University Executive Committee.
 The Vice-Chancellor shall ensure communication and consultation with the rest of the Executive in identifying priorities for Senate, and shall work with the University Secretary to ensure this

 1.3 By Nomination or Election:

 - One Head of Department from the Faculty of Arts and Humanities